SamElite/Collaudo_square/README.md

 ## Known Issues

-1. Testing Process:
-   - Button test continues until timeout even if all buttons are pressed
-   - Command window remains open after GUI closure
-   - "UUID already registered" warning always appears on connection

-2. Input Validation:
-   - Serial number validation/check needs to be added
-   - No input sanitization for special characters

-3. Performance:
+1. Performance:
    - Slow device discovery, especially in environments with many BLE devices
+   - Slow connection to a BLE device once selected

-4. Error Handling:
+2. Error Handling:
-   - Limited error messages for BLE connection failures
    - No retry mechanism for failed connections

 ## Troubleshooting